-PSY 4263.
-Physiological Psychology - 3 hours (Fall, even years)
+PSY 4263 Physiological Psychology - 3 hours (Fall, even years)

 An introduction to the biological/physiological basis for human behavior.
-The structure and the function of the nervous system, neuropsychological methods, sensation, emotional responses, learning, memory and psychopathology will be covered.
+The structure and the function of the brain and nervous system, neuropsychological methods, sensation, emotional responses, learning, memory and psychopathology will be covered.
 Prerequisites: PSY 2063 and BIO 1004 or BIO 1114.

-PSY 4273.
-Small Group - 3 hours (J-terms)
+PSY 4273 Small Group - 3 hours (Spring odd years)